 This Annual Report contains "forward-looking statements" within the meaning of Securities Act of 1933, as amended (the "Securities Act"), the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and "forward-looking information" within the meaning of Canadian securities laws (collectively, "forward-looking statements").
 Any statements that express or involve discussions with respect to business prospects, predictions, expectations, beliefs, plans, intentions, projections, objectives, strategies, assumptions, future events, performance or exploration and development efforts using words or phrases (including negative and grammatical variations) such as, but not limited to, "expects," "anticipates," "plans," "estimates," "intends," "forecasts," "likely," "projects," "believes," "seeks," or stating that certain actions, events or results "may," "could," "would," "should," "might" or "will" be taken, occur or be achieved, are not statements of historical fact and may be forward-looking statements.
-Although we believe that our plans, intentions and expectations reflected in these forward-looking statements are reasonable, we cannot be certain that these plans, intentions and expectations will be achieved.
-Actual results, performance or achievements could differ materially from those contemplated, expressed or implied by the forward-looking statements regarding the following:
+Although we believe that our plans, intentions and expectations and expectations will be achieved.
+Actual results, performance or achievements could differ materially from those contemplated, expressed or implied by the forward-looking statements contained in this Annual Report.
+Forward-looking statements in this Annual Report include, but are not limited to, statements regarding the following: